making3/dotfiles/README.md

         // Set "Profile used when launching a new termianl to Solarized ~/dotfiles/gnome-terminal-colors-solarized/install.sh
     // Choose light or dark, and then overwrite the Solarized profile

+TODO
+====
+Add GIT configuration
+Add javascript and other custom snippets